Maxvincee/Maxvincee/README.md

   - 💬 Ask me about ...
   - 📫 How to reach me :
     - By Mail : maxvince87@gmail.com
+    - By Linkedln
-    - By Instagram : @maxbears17
+    - By Instagram
-    - By Discord : @paxvince
+    - By Discord
   - ⚡ Fun fact : ...